Ola-Daniel/qrcodebakery/README.md

 -------------------------------------------

 - Visit QR Code Bakery @ https://qrcodebakery.com
-- Choose the type of QR code you want to create (URL, text, contact, etc)
+- Choose the type of QR code you want to create (URL, WiFi, contact, etc)
-- Enter the relevant data (e.g., URL, phone number or text)
+- Enter the relevant data (e.g., URL, contact details or WiFi credentials)
 - Customize the QR code (colors, logo, etc) if desired.
 - Click "Generate" to create your QR code.
 - Download the QR code image and start using it!